lancopku/AdaMod/README.md

 ### Using source code

-As AdaBound is a Python class with only 100+ lines, an alternative way is directly downloading [adamod.py](./adamod/adamod.py) and copying it to your project.
+As AdaMod is a Python class with only 100+ lines, an alternative way is directly downloading [adamod.py](./adamod/adamod.py) and copying it to your project.

 ## Usage